-As defined in the Water Licence, Care and Maintenance is "in respect of a mine, means the status of the facility when the Licensee ceases production or commercial operation temporarily for an undefined period of time".
+As defined in the Water License, Care & Maintenance "in respect of a mine, means the status of the facility when the Licensee ceases production or commercial operation temporarily for an undefined period of time".

-Agnico Eagle announced its decision on February 18, 2022 to place the Doris Mill into Care and Maintenance and suspend production on the Project.
-On March 30, 2022, Agnico Eagle provided the NWB with a formal written notice of Care and Maintenance for the Doris-Madrid operations under Part J, Item 4 of the Water Licence.
+Agnico Eagle announced its decision on February 18, 2022 to place the Doris Mill into Care & Maintenance and suspend production on the Mine.
+On March 30, 2022, Agnico Eagle provided the NWB with a formal written notice of Care & Maintenance for the Doris-Madrid operations under Part J, Item 4 of the Water License.

-Care and Maintenance at Doris and Madrid includes the temporary suspension of ore extraction at Doris and Madrid and milling operation at the Doris Mine.
-Agnico Eagle intends to continue exploration activities (site activities) as well as management and modification of facilities to remain in regulatory compliance with various permits, licenses, and approvals for the Project.
+Care & Maintenance at Doris and Madrid includes the temporary suspension of ore extraction at Doris and Madrid and milling operation at the Doris Mine.
+Agnico Eagle intends to continue exploration activities (site activities) as well as management and modification of facilities in compliance with various permits, licenses, and approvals for the Mine.